 How India Came to the Sanctuary

 India is a reserved tiger who can be quite stoic at times.
 Even when you think she is not paying attention, you can bet she is observing every move you make.
 India loves to talk to people she knows and will do so with chuffles and moans that sound like cow moos.
-India often opts to let Carolina take the lead and check out enrichment first, but when it is her time, India acts like a big cub and enjoys destroying everything she gets!
+When it comes to enrichment, India acts like a big cub and enjoys destroying everything she gets!

-India has a beautiful, dark orange coat that helps her stand apart from her enclosure-mates.
+India has a beautiful, dark orange coat.
 Along with her dark coat, she has jet black stripes that are striking.
 She even has a couple stripes on the right side of her face that look like a heart!
 India has a petite body, but one that packs a lot of punch!

 It is estimated that 1/3 of all land mammals will risk extinction by the year 2050 if the current trend continues.
 These animals are losing their habitats at an alarming rate.
 On average, 300 football fields' worth of rainforest is cleared each hour for palm oil plantations.
 Palm oil is an easy and cheap crop to grow that is in over 50% of consumer goods.
 The area in which palm oil is planted is home to tigers, orangutans, and countless other species, big and small, that are vital to the Earth’s well-being.